TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 4/Lamentations 4.11.md

 ---

-Jehovah hath accomplished his wrath, he hath poured out his fierce anger; And he hath kindled a fire in Zion, which hath devoured the foundations thereof.
+Yahweh has accomplished his wrath, he has poured out his fierce anger; He has kindled a fire in Zion, which has devoured its foundations.